Mokto/qdrant-operator/README.md

 - Graceful scaling down (will move all shards out of a node before scaling down)
 - Supports multi stateful set
     - that way you can support one set on normal storage and one on localstorage for optimal performances/price for example.
-    - also makes sure there is 1 replica of each shard not on localstorage to avoid data loss
+    - also the operator makes sure there is 1 replica of each shard not on localstorage to avoid data loss

-## Getting Started

-- Recommended: using Qdrant version > v1.11.5 (prior versions haven't been tested)
+## Install the operator

 - Deploy the operator with Helm

+## Install your cluster

+- Recommended: using Qdrant version > v1.11.5 (prior versions haven't been tested although they should work)

 - Start a cluster like this (this is just an example, feel free to adjust it to you r needs):